Mook-as/stackato-doc/user/reference/client-ref.rst

           <a style="font-size: x-small" onclick="showSpoiler(this);"/>+ options</a>
           <div class="inner" style="display:none;">

-        --token-file

-	    Path to an existing and readable file containing the targets and authorization tokens.

-        -n
+        --dry

+	    Print the low-level ssh command to stdout instead of executing it.

+        --dry-run
-          Alias of --no-prompt.
+          Alias of --dry.
-        --path

-	    Path of the directory holding the application files to push.
+        --group

-	    Defaults to the current working directory.
+	    The once-off group to use for the current operation.

-        -t
-          Alias of --trace.
-        --trace

-	    Activate tracing of the issued REST requests and responses.
-	    This option is a no-op now.
-Tracing is always active.
-See the 'trace' command to print the saved trace to stdout.
+	    This is a Stackato 2 option.

         --manifest

 	    Path of the manifest file to use.
 	    If not specified a search is done.

-        --dry

-		Print the low-level ssh command to stdout instead of executing it.

-        -o
+        --no-prompt

+	    Disable interactive queries.

+        --no-tail
+          Complementary alias of --tail.
+        --no-trace
+          Complementary alias of --trace.
+        --non-interactive
-          Alias of --organization.
+          Alias of --no-prompt.
         --noprompt
           Alias of --no-prompt.
+        --organization

+	    The once-off organization to use for the current operation.
+	    This is a Stackato 3 option.

+        --path

+	    Path of the directory holding the application files to push.
+	    Defaults to the current working directory.

+        --space

+	    The once-off space to use for the current operation, specified by name.
+This is a Stackato 3 option.
+	    Cannot be used together with --space-guid.

+        --space-guid

+	    The once-off space to use for the current operation, specified by guid.
+This is a Stackato 3 option.
+	    Cannot be used together with --space.

+        --tail

+	    Request target to stream the log.

         --target

 	    The once-off target to use for the current operation.